Back-to-School Faculty Resources

-- Did they register the same day?
+- Did they register on the same day?
 It can take up to one business day for new enrollments to move from WaveNet to Courses.
-If a student was newly admitted, it may take longer for WaveNet to run overnight account matriculation processes to generate the person's account, email address, etc. Learn about Courses Enrollment Updates.
+If a student was newly admitted, it might take longer for WaveNet to run overnight account matriculation processes to generate the person's account, email address, etc. Learn about Courses Enrollment Updates.

 - Are they just on a waitlist?
 Only officially enrolled students will appear on Courses, not waitlisted students.

 - Are they just auditing the class?
 If someone audits a class, this is not an official enrollment.
 An auditing individual is simply granted permission to attend an in-person class.
 An auditing person will not receive any grade, credit, or transcript.
 An auditing person is not eligible for an official Pepperdine University NetworkID or email address.

 First, you must be an official Pepperdine University professor with a Pepperdine NetworkID and password.
 Next, follow the instructions below to register your Pepperdine Panopto "Creator" account.

 - Select "Pepperdine Login"

 - When prompted by CAS, enter your Pepperdine NetworkID and password

 - Go to one of your official class sites